paulgirmes/vpn/readme.md

 # <H1 align="center">VPN Server installation tool for Ubuntu server</h1>

-<h4 align="center">A Script tha handles the installation and configuration of OpenVpn on Ubuntu server distributions (together with CA/server certs ...) .</h4>
+<h4 align="center">A Script that handles the installation and configuration of OpenVpn on Ubuntu server distributions (together with CA/server certs ...) .</h4>

 <h5 align="center">Project 6 of OpenClassrooms Admin Sys/Cloud<h5>